sradics/digital-garden/_notes/Team Genius.md

 Creative—20 to 30 percent.
 Teams with too many creative types struggle with implementation.
 That’s because (surprise!) creatives are not always practical, are not concerned with rules, and may initiate conflict. •      Conformist—10 to 20 percent.
 Conformists are the backbone of the team; and their key role is to support the creatives.
 Conformists help boost cooperation and improve team confidence.
 They make teams predictable, in a good way. •      Detail-oriented—As much as 10 percent.
 Detail-oriented people may often be risk-averse, but they help strengthen important team functions such as budgetary control.
 The detailers make sure that the team is still there each morning. — location: [1354](kindle://book?action=open&asin=B00OG8AXKO&location=1354) ^ref-42774

 ---
+to 30 percent.
+Teams with too many creative types struggle with implementation.
+That’s because (surprise!) creatives are not always practical, are not concerned with rules, and may initiate conflict. •      Conformist—10 to 20 percent.
+Conformists are the backbone of the team; and their key role is to support the creatives.
+Conformists help boost cooperation and improve team confidence.
+They make teams predictable, in a good way. •      Detail-oriented—As much as 10 percent.
+Detail-oriented people may often be risk-averse, but they help strengthen important team functions such as budgetary control.
+The detailers make sure that the team is still there each morning. — location: [1429](kindle://book?action=open&asin=B00OG8AXKO&location=1429) ^ref-27205

+---
 The goal, whenever possible, is to create, if you will, whole-brain teams in which the two brain types are in relative balance. — location: [1367](kindle://book?action=open&asin=B00OG8AXKO&location=1367) ^ref-62164

 ---